apostrophecms/docs/docs/custom-page-types.md

 # Custom Page Types

 Let's make a new `default` page template for building additional pages on our site.
 To save space, we won't include things that are the same as in the [home page module](widgets-and-templates.md).
+This module is our own project-level module, so we do not use the @apostrophecms namespace in its name.

 ```sh
 # Create a folder for our home page module and its template